aequchain/aequchain.github.io/Comprehensive NATIONAL EDS Implementation Application: Planning Document.md

 │ Recent Activity:                │
 │ • Customer purchased...         │
 │ • Employee clocked in...        │
-│ • New pledge contriion...    │
+│ • New pledge contribution...    │
 │                                 │
 └─────────────────────────────────┘
 ```